Nepal fears 'third wave' as COVID cases surge | DW | 25.08.2021

 As of August 19, only 16% of Nepal's 30 million inhabitants had received their first dose of jabs, while 12% of the population had been fully vaccinated.

 Prime Minister Sher Bahadur Deuba's government has announced plans to vaccinate 21.75 million people by mid-April 2022.
-To achieve its vaccination goals, the country requires some 45 million doses of vaccines.
+To achieve its vaccination goal, the country requires some 45 million doses of vaccines.

 Nepal has procured around 10.8 million doses of COVID vaccines so far — most of which were procured or provided as a form of grant assistance from China and India, with about three million doses provided by the US and Japan through the COVAX scheme.

-Nepal's Health Secretary Roshan Pokhrel says the government couldn't speed up its inoculation drive due to the non-availability of jabs.
+Nepal's Health Secretary Roshan Pokhrel says the government wasn't able to speed up its inoculation drive due to the lack of supply.
 He told DW that Nepal has begun to procure six million doses of vaccines from China and four million from the US.
 An additional nine million jabs under the COVAX initiative are also expected to arrive.

-"We are further planning to secure additional 15 million doses of jabs from Sinovax of China and Pfizer of the USA," he said.
-"We have appealed to all the vaccine producing countries to make vaccines available either as grant assistance or for buying."
+"We are further planning to secure additional 15 million doses of jabs from Sinovac of China and Pfizer of the USA," he said.
+"We have appealed to all the vaccine-producing countries to make vaccines available either as grant assistance or for buying."

 More than half of Nepal's new COVID cases have been recorded in major cities, including the national capital Kathmandu and provincial capitals like Pokhara and Biratnagar, as well as towns bordering India.
 Public parks, temples, and movie theaters, among others, have been ordered to shut down until further notice.